tbarker/5X-Crypto-Security-Guide/README.md

 1. Buy new hardware wallets.
 2. If you are able, retrieve your backup steel plate from your **Home Safe**.
 If not, contact one of your **Guardians**.
 3. Retrieve the steel plates from your **Safety Deposit Box**.
-4. If you took the steel plate from your **Home Safe**.
-You can simply restore everything back to normal.
+4. If you took the steel plate from your **Home Safe**, you can simply restore everything back to normal.
 5. If you used a **Guardian**'s backup steel plate, you should restore *that* wallet to the spare phone, and then treat your **Day to Day** as a **Single Wallet Loss**.
-6. If the lost hardware wallets are "secure", ex. the person with the PIN is not there, then you can stop here.
+6. If the lost hardware wallets are "secure", e.g., the person with the PIN is not there, then you can stop here.
-7. If the lost hardware wallets are an unknown places, they'll each need to be treated as a **Single Wallet Loss**.
-Sorry :(
+7. If the fate of the hardware wallets is unknown, e.g., someone could eventually break into them, they should each be treated as a **Single Wallet Loss**.
+Sorry 😢
 8. Put all the *current* backup steel plates and hardware wallets back where they should be.

 ### Loss of Safety Deposit Box